Next page Animals

 We always enjoy finding chanterelle, pine or morel mushrooms in spring, to take home to the frying pan.
 There’s always something to look forward to!

-Whether you are here visit our parks or view our numerous waterfalls, hike on our mountain trails, hunt for edible mushrooms & plants, or go on bear & whale tours, or kayak with the seals, the coast has the adventure you are looking for.
+Whether you are to here visit our parks or view our numerous waterfalls, hike on our mountain trails, hunt for edible mushrooms & plants, or go on bear & whale tours, or kayak with the seals, the coast has the adventure you are looking for.